rsrattan/Mannat/Magic_Vault/03_Magical_Systems/Divination/Tarot.md

     - **Pentacles:** Represents material possessions, work, and security.
 - Each suit has cards numbered Ace through Ten, and four court cards: Page, Knight, Queen, and King.

+## Tarot for Meditation
+Beyond divination, the Tarot is a powerful tool for meditation and self-discovery, using its rich symbolism as a focal point.

+- **Single-Card Contemplation:** This simple practice involves drawing a single card and using it as the focus of a meditation session.
+The practitioner gazes at the card, observing its colors, characters, and symbols, and reflects on how the card's energy and meaning relate to their own life and inner state.
+- **Imaginative Journeying:** A more active form of meditation where the practitioner visualizes the chosen card becoming a gateway.
+They mentally "step into" the scene of the card, interacting with its landscape and figures to gain deeper, intuitive insights.
+This is a form of active imagination or pathworking.
+- **Journaling:** After a meditation session, journaling about the experience, feelings, and any messages received helps to solidify the insights and integrate the card's wisdom.